NSDUH Frequently Asked Questions

 - Not military personnel on active duty,

-- Able to answer the questionnaire in either English or Spanish.
+- Be able to answer the questionnaire in either English or Spanish.

 More information on data collection is available from the annual Data Collection Final Report.